Bunnings cancels weekly sausage sizzles as COVID-19 crisis draws on

-Yesterday, the Sydney Opera House joined a list of the world’s monumental attractions, including the Taj Mahal and Tower of London, to shut its doors to the public in response to the global COVID-19 pandemic.
+This week Melbourne Museum and the National Gallery of Victoria joined a list of the world’s tourist attractions, including the Taj Mahal and Tower of London, to shut its doors to the public in response to the global COVID-19 pandemic.
 Meanwhile, another great Aussie icon also suspended business in the face of these uncertain times: Bunnings Warehouse’s weekly sausage sizzle.

 "We absolutely understand the important role these sausage sizzles play for thousands of local community groups and charities and that finding alternative fundraising opportunities at short notice isn't easy," Bunnings managing director Mike Schneider said in a statement.